 Loot, loot, and more loot.
 That’s the buzzword of this dark action RPG, which actually lets you play as Ganondorf himself on Switch.

-If you can rustle up a few friends, there’s hours of fun to be had here, both locally and online.
+If you can rustle up a few friends, there are hours of fun to be had here, both locally and online.
 Just don’t fight over the loot, eh?

 In fact, Fortnite is as much a social space as it is a game these days, with movie nights, hangout spaces, and more competing for attention.

 We’ve got all of the Fortnite guides you need, including a round-up of the latest Fortnite item shop offers, Fortnite tournaments, Fortnite challenges, Fortnite leaks, Fortnite patch notes, Fortnite skins, Fortnite login, Fortnite on Android, and Fortnite games.